 Miele washing machines rated

 But are Miele washing machines always better than other brands?
 Or is that messaging simply marketing puff?
-We've tested and reviewed thousands of washing machines over the years – find out how Miele measures up, below.
+We've tested and reviewed thousands of washing machines over the years, so find out how Miele measures up in our guide.

-Our table below tells you how Miele washing machines score in our reviews, how reliable they are, and whether or not Miele's high prices are seen to be value for money.
-If you'd rather read reviews of individual models, head to our .
+Our table below tells you how Miele washing machines score in our reviews, how reliable they are and whether or not Miele's high prices are seen to be value for money.

-Our customer scores also reveal what Miele owners think of their machines and whether they'd recommend them.
+Our customer scores also reveal what Miele owners think of their machines and whether they would recommend them.

 All the data in the guide has been independently researched – we buy all of the Miele machines we test and we run our own surveys to find out what owners really think of their washing machines.